ajlee2006/poliespellinglish/README.md

 [A Python file (main.py)](https://github.com/ajlee2006/poliespellinglish/blob/main/main.py) to convert between English and Poliespellinglish is attached.
 It makes use of the [API](https://github.com/ajlee2006/tophonetics-api) for [tophonetics.com](https://www.tophonetics.com/) that I made.
 You can run the code at https://repl.it/@AJLee/poliespelling-of-english

 ## Making orthography Unicode-friendly
-The orthography of Poliespo is not very Unicode-friendly, especially the characters t-with-overlapping-v for /ð/ and p-with-overlapping-w for /pʷ/.
+The orthography of Poliespo is not very Unicode-friendly, because the characters t-with-overlapping-v for /ð/ and p-with-overlapping-w for /pʷ/ just don't exist.
 Hence, I have decided to make them ψ and φ, because they look pretty similar to the originals, and are both Greek letters so many fonts will support them.

 ![ψ and φ look like t+v and p+w](https://raw.githubusercontent.com/ajlee2006/poliespellinglish/main/images/poliespellinglish%20demonstrating%20psi-phi-updated.png)